By: David W. Kimberlin, MD, FAAP & Kristina A. Bryant, MD, FAAP

-Helping their older child or teen with inspection of the mouth and exposed skin areas that may be difficult to see (back of neck, arms and legs)
+Helping the older child or teen with inspection of the mouth and exposed skin areas that may be difficult to see (back of neck, arms and legs)

 Reminding your older child or teen to be aware of any rash or pain in areas covered by clothing, including genitals.
 They should inspect those areas for rash and let you know if they notice any changes in their skin or feel any pain in those areas

-The telltale sign of monkeypox virus is how the rash looks and how the spots change over time.
+The telltale sign of mpox virus is how the rash looks and how the spots change over time.
 When the rash first appears, it looks like flat spots.
 Classically, all the spots change at the same time, becoming raised bumps and then fluid-filled blisters that become pus-filled white/yellow sores.
-However, in the current outbreak some patients have had skin lesions that did not follow the usual pattern, appearing in differing stages of development and resolution on a single part of the body.
-Before the rash appears, early signs may include:
+However, in the current outbreak some patients have had skin lesions that did not follow the usual pattern, appearing in differing stages of development and resolution or on a single part of the body.
+Before the rash appears, or together with the appearance of the rash, early signs may include:

 swollen lymph nodes

-What if my child or teen has symptoms of monkeypox?
+What if my child or teen has symptoms of mpox?